-The Company has a syndicated credit facility (the "Credit Facility") consisting of a \$1,300.0 million unsecured committed revolving line of credit maturing April 30, 2024 and two unsecured committed term credit facilities for US\$265.0 million and \$350.0 million maturing April 30, 2024 and April 30, 2023, respectively.
-The Credit Facility can be drawn in Canadian or U.S. dollars and bears interest payable monthly, based on Banker's Acceptance and Prime rates for Canadian dollar loans and the London Inter-bank Offered Rate ("Libor") for U.S. dollar loans.
-The Credit Facility is intended to meet the Company's funding requirements for capital investments in addition to providing appropriate levels of liquidity and for general corporate purposes.
-On December 11, 2019, the Company amended the Credit Facility to reduce interest paid upon achievement of certain sustainability targets.
-The Company benefitted from a reduction in interest rates starting in the fourth quarter of 2021, having achieved its sustainability targets.
-There is no penalty for not achieving the targets.
-In addition to term credit, as at December 30, 2021 the Company had drawn letters of credit of \$8.2 million on the Credit Facility (2020: \$6.4 million).
+On June 29, 2022, the Company renewed its syndicated sustainability-linked credit facility (the "Credit Facility") and subsequently amended the covenants in February of 2023 to reflect the extended effect of the post-pandemic economy.
+The Company extended the maturity date of the \$1,300.0 million unsecured committed revolving line of credit to June 29, 2027, and extended the maturity dates of the US\$265.0 million and \$350.0 million unsecured committed term credit facilities to June 29, 2027 and June 29, 2026, respectively.

+The Credit Facility can be drawn in Canadian or U.S. dollars and bears interest payable monthly, based on Banker's Acceptance and Prime rates for Canadian dollar loans and based on the Secured Overnight Financing Rate ("SOFR") for U.S. dollar loans.
+The Credit Facility is intended to meet the Company's funding requirements for capital investments in addition to providing appropriate levels of liquidity for general corporate purposes.
+The interest rate on the Credit Facility may be adjusted up or down based on the Company's performance compared to specified sustainability targets.

+In addition to the drawings on the revolving facility and the term credit, as at December 31, 2022 the Company had drawn letters of credit of \$8.9 million on the Credit Facility (2021: \$8.2 million).

 The Credit Facility requires the maintenance of certain covenants.
-As at December 31, 2021, the Company was in compliance with all of these covenants.
+As at December 31, 2022, the Company was in compliance with all of these covenants.
+The primary financial covenant requires that the Company maintain a total debt to capitalization ratio below a specified threshold.

-The Company has additional uncommitted credit facilities for issuing letters of credit up to a maximum of \$125.0 million (2020: \$125.0 million).
-As at December 31, 2021, \$66.8 million of letters of credit had been issued thereon (2020: \$67.0 million).
+The Company has additional uncommitted credit facilities for issuing letters of credit up to a maximum of \$125.0 million (2021: \$125.0 million).
+As at December 31, 2022, \$58.9 million in letters of credit had been issued thereon (2021: \$66.8 million).

-The Company has various government loans on specific projects, with contractual interest rates ranging from non-interest bearing to 2.9% per annum (2020: 2.9%).
-These facilities are repayable over various terms from 2022 to 2032.
-As at December 31, 2021, \$12.2 million (2020: \$8.4 million) was outstanding.
+The Company has various government loans on specific projects.
+As at December 31, 2022, these loans are noninterest bearing facilities (2021: 0% to 2.9%).
+These specific facilities are repayable over various terms and are maturing from 2024 to 2032.
+As at December 31, 2022, \$7.0 million (2021: \$12.2 million) was outstanding.
 All of these facilities are committed.

-The Company has a three-year accounts receivable securitization facility (the "Securitization Facility") maturing July 19, 2022.
-The maximum cash advance available to the Company under the Securitization Facility is \$120.0 million.
+On June 24, 2022, the Company amended its accounts receivable securitization facility (the "Securitization Facility") by extending the maturity to June 24, 2024.
+The maximum cash advance available to the Company under the Securitization Facility is \$135.0 million.
 The Securitization Facility provides cash funding with a proportion of the Company's receivables being sold, and provides the Company with competitively priced financing and further diversifies its funding sources.
 Under the Securitization Facility, the Company has sold certain of its trade accounts receivable, with very limited recourse, to an unconsolidated third-party trust financed by an international financial institution with a long-term AA- debt rating, for cash and short-term notes back to the Company.
 The receivables are sold at a discount to face value based on prevailing money market rates.
 The Company retains servicing responsibilities for these receivables.